wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/join_node.md

 ### On

 Join on a subset of the group by dimensions.
-This is a special case where you want a single point from one parent to join with multiple points from a different parent.
+This is a special case where a single point from one parent is to be joined with multiple points from a different parent.

 For example given two measurements: